Contraction and Convergence Rates for Discretized Kinetic Langevin Dynamics: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank Kostas Zygalakis for helpful comments on this work.
+The authors would also like to thank the anonymous referees for their feedback and suggestions, which have improved the quality of the paper.
 The authors acknowledge the support of the Engineering and Physical Sciences Research Council Grant EP/S023291/1 (MAC-MIGS Centre for Doctoral Training).